 We’re traditionalists when it comes to mac and cheese.
 We choose elbow macaroni and try to find a brand that adds little grooves to the sides of the pasta.
 The sauce sticks better.
 Other pastas like penne, cavatelli or spiral shapes work well.

 It’s really important to undercook the pasta before tossing with the cheesy sauce.
 Whether you enjoy the mac and cheese as stovetop pasta or baked pasta, the pasta will continue to cook in the hot sauce.
 By undercooking slightly, you remove the risk of mushy pasta.
 We cook pasta 1 to 2 minutes under what the pasta package calls for.

 There’s a lot of talk about whether to use hot or cold milk when making macaroni and cheese.
-Julia Child say’s hot milk — we’re not usually one’s to disagree with Julia.
+Julia Child says hot milk — we’re not usually in the camp of disagreeing with Julia.
 With that said, there are quite a few arguments out there that pushes for cold milk.
 The theory on both sides are to prevent lumps in the final sauce.

 We’ve made the sauce both ways and really haven’t been able to find a winner.
 So, here’s what we’ve concluded: use warm milk and, more importantly, while adding the milk to the butter-flour mixture, add slowly and constantly whisk.